What are Hive Keys?

 This error can occur in a few different situations:

-- When you enter your username + private key, manually attempting to log in (by copying/pasting the key).
+- When you enter your username + private key, manually attempt to log in (by copying/pasting the key).

 - When you log in via email + password, then copy/paste your required key into a pop-up for a specific type of transaction (ie: pasting your active key for a card market purchase).